MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/rds-programming-model-in-detail.md

 The **RDS.DataControl** has two aspects.
 One aspect pertains to the data source.
 If you set the command and connection information using the **Connect** and **SQL** properties of the **RDS.DataControl**, it will automatically use the **RDS.DataSpace** to create a reference to the default **RDSServer.DataFactory** object.
 Then the **RDSServer.DataFactory** will use the **Connect** property value to connect to the data source, use the **SQL** property value to obtain a **Recordset** from the data source, and return the **Recordset** object to the **RDS.DataControl**.

 The second aspect pertains to the display of returned **Recordset** information in a visual control.
-You can associate a visual control with the **RDS.DataControl** (in a process called binding) and gain access to the information in the associated **Recordset** object, displaying query results on a Web page in Microsoft® Internet Explorer.
+You can associate a visual control with the **RDS.DataControl** (in a process called binding) and gain access to the information in the associated **Recordset** object, displaying query results on a webpage in Microsoft® Internet Explorer.
 Each **RDS.DataControl** object binds one **Recordset** object, representing the results of a single query, to one or more visual controls (for example, a text box, combo box, grid control, and so forth).
 There may be more than one **RDS.DataControl** object on each page.
 Each **RDS.DataControl** object can be connected to a different data source and contain the results of a separate query.

 The **RDS.DataControl** object also has its own methods for navigating, sorting, and filtering the rows of the associated **Recordset** object.
 These methods are similar, but not the same as the methods on the ADO **Recordset** object.